os-chip-design/chip-design-intro/03_verilog.md

 ## Reading Verilog

- * Many not so good examples on the web
+ * Examples on the web often not great
  * [YARVI](https://github.com/tommythorn/yarvi) is fine
  * [IBEX](https://github.com/lowRISC/ibex) is a very verbose RISC-V example
  * Maybe check the output from Chisel?